The Faceless Ones

 Me: Have you only just realised that?

 Sue: Yes.
-I’m a bit annoyed that we’ve wasted so much time arguing this point when the answer was there all the time.
-I can’t believe we didn’t check the credits in the first place.
+And now I’m annoyed that we wasted so much time arguing about it when the answer was right there all the time.
+I can’t believe we didn’t check the credits in the first place!

 Episode 2

-Sue: Is the music a bit different all of a sudden?
+Sue: Is the music different all of a sudden?

-Jamie and the Doctor can’t get through to “Polly” and they decide to make a run for it when the gloriously pompous Commandant (“Is that Captain Peacock?”) calls the police.
+When Jamie and the Doctor can’t get through to Polly, they decide to make a run for it instead, at which point a gloriously pompous commandant calls the police.

-Sue: They are looking for a scruffy drunk and a bloke in a skirt.
-It shouldn’t be that difficult.
+Sue: They’re looking for a scruffy drunk and a bloke in a skirt.
+It shouldn’t be too hard to find them.

-Brilliantly, a little later, Sue’s description is repeated in the actual dialogue (although they leave out the drunk part).
+Sue’s description is then repeated almost verbatim in the actual dialogue (they leave out the drunk part).

 Sue: Frazer Hines’ voice-over on this recon sounds like he’s narrating an episode of Come Fly With Me.